ysono/ccn-coverage-docker/docker/readme.md

-This repo allows you to run the `ccn-coverage` project in `docker compose`.
+This repo enables you to run the `ccn-coverage` project in docker.

 ## Prerequisites